 Many, but not all, Italian cities have metro trains.
 You’ll definitely find metros in bigger cities like Rome, Milan, and Naples.
 Buses are another good, common, cheap option, but do be aware that bus stations can be hubs for pickpockets (as in most big cities).
 Download an app like CityMapper to make navigating the city a breeze.

 Otherwise, you have the ole reliable options: Uber and taxis.
 Yes, Uber does exists in Italy!
 It is pretty rare, but you can find it in big cities like Rome and Milan.
 If you choose to take a taxi, keep in mind that some visitors to Italy report getting scammed.
-To make sure you don’t have any problems, you can try an app like MyTaxi, have your hotel call cabs for you, or just ask your local how they get around town.
+To make sure you don’t have any problems, you can try an app like MyTaxi or have your hotel call cabs for you.

 Traveling between cities in Italy is quite easy.
 You can, of course, rent a car, but Italy’s train system is extensive and simple to use.
 You’ll have a choice to use the national railway, Ferrovie dello Stato Italiano, or one of the privately run companies, such as Italo, which offers high-speed train travel.